New Century Resources Reduction in estimated rehabilitation costs

 This agreement, validated by the Queensland Government’s Department of Environment and Science (Department) and the Land Court of Queensland, is one of the first of its kind for an operating mine in Queensland, since the commencement of the Mineral and Energy Resources (Financial Provisioning) Act 2018 (Qld) (MERFP Act) for a company still undertaking mining operations.

-Partner, Peter Stokes, and Senior Associate, Claire Meiklejohn, advised NCZ over the course of this matter, including on NCZ’s initial application, its appeal against the decision, and subsequent resolution.
+Partner, Peter Stokes, advised NCZ over the course of this matter, including on NCZ’s initial application, its appeal against the decision, and subsequent resolution.

 This was a complex process, involving extensive engagement with independent experts with regard to NCZ’s cover designs proposed for its waste rock dumps and tailings storage facility, and the suitability of those designs for the Century Mine.
 NCZ’s cover designs were vindicated by the agreement.

 New Century Resources’ Managing Director, Patrick Walta commented:

 “The Department’s agreement to this ERC reduction is a significant achievement for the Company and a demonstration that our strategy of undertaking progressive mine rehabilitation during operations can deliver materially beneficial economic outcomes.

 The ERC reduction will have the effect of lowering Century’s overall environmental liability.
 The Company is already planning its next submission and looks forward to making further reductions over the coming years as our economic rehabilitation activities progress.”